-Western Canada wildfires prompt evacuations of thousands in British Colombia
+Western Canada wildfires prompt evacuations of thousands in British Columbia

 A blaze discovered in that region on Thursday had spread to over 7 square kilometers, prompting a local state of emergency, CTV reported.

-(Reporting by Jim Finkle in Toronto; Editing by Christian Schmollinger)
+Reporting by Jim Finkle in Toronto; Editing by Christian Schmollinger